 Cortisol helps the body:

-The body’s levels of cortisol (stress hormone) and melatonin (sleep hormone) normally follow a regular, 24-hour rhythm or pattern.
-Melatonin eases you into sleep—and helps you stay asleep—while cortisol helps get you up and keep you up.
+The body’s melatonin (sleep hormone) and cortisol level (stress hormone) normally follows a regular, 24-hour circadian rhythm or pattern.
+Melatonin eases you into sleep—and helps you stay asleep—while cortisol helps get you up and keep you awake.

-Cortisol is normally at its highest level in the morning, which helps you wake up from sleep.
+Cortisol is normally at its highest level in the morning; this morning cortisol is what helps get you out of bed in the morning.
 Cortisol levels then gradually drop as the day goes by.
 (If you’re a shift worker and you sleep during the day, cortisol levels will usually be at their highest whenever you normally get your day started—even if that’s the middle of the night.)

 Melatonin normally follows an opposite pattern, with its levels reaching a peak about 3 hours before you wake up.
 High melatonin levels throughout the night help keep you asleep.
 Melatonin levels then normally fall in the morning and afternoon and begin climbing again in the evening to get your body ready for sleep.